iddekingej/blgui/Readme.txt

 Other functions:
 * Pressing the "Refresh" button will refresh the information (There is no auto refresh yet)
 * Settings=>Fields: For configuring the fields shown under the "Disk" tab.
-(There is no field configuration for the raid tab yet)
+(There is no field configuration for the raid and fstab tab yet)
 * Double clicking the row in the "Disk" tab will show more information about the selected device